What Are Heatmaps? Types, Best Software

 Quantum Metric’s platform is made for product design teams, from revenue-facing departments to engineers and DevOps.
 It defines its approach as Continuous Product Design, which means companies can use it to define, analyze, and iterate on every stage of the digital product journey.

 Advanced analytics is also another value-add for Quantum Metric.
-Customers enjoy using the tool’s aggregate analytics to see how many customers share a specific friction or conversion point.
+Customers enjoy using the tool’s aggregate analytics to see how many share a specific friction or conversion point.
 This makes it easier for companies to detect errors and opportunities at scale without watching multiple session replays.

 Quantum Metric’s features include: